Prayer/Meditation Room

 Pooja room wallpaper designs with lotuses

-What better way to deck your pooja room than by putting up wallpaper for pooja room with the serene lotus flower in the background?
+What better way to deck your pooja room than by putting up a wallpaper with the serene lotus flower in the background?
 Go for a pond with pink water lilies, or for a mural depicting Lord Buddha’s hands holding a lotus stem.

 Home mandir wallpapers